in-the-keyhole/docker-tech-night/presenter-notes/luke.md

 About 15 minutes
 A favorite text editor or IDE
 JDK 1.6 or later
-Gradle 1.11+ or Maven 3.0+ <--- don't know much about gradle, but i know it has a self intaller You can also import the code from this guide as well as view the web page directly into Spring Tool Suite (STS) and work your way through it from there.
+Gradle 1.11+ or Maven 3.0+ <--- don't know much about gradle, but i know it can bootstrap itself You can also import the code from this guide as well as view the web page directly into Spring Tool Suite (STS) and work your way through it from there.
 "